Causal chiral 2-form electrodynamics: Causality II

 Whenever \eqref{negsig} {\sl is} true then $\sigma<0$ is not physically realisable (for $\gamma=0$) and the $\sigma\ge0$ condition does not restrict the (physically-realisable) domain of $\HH(u,v)$.
-If \eqref{negsig} is {\sl not} true then some lines of constant $\sigma<0$ will pass through the physical region and hence intersect some lines of constant $\sigma>0$.
+If \eqref{negsig} is {\sl not} true then some lines of constant $\sigma<0$ will pass through the physical region and hence intersect some lines of constant $\sigma>0$ in this region.
 At these intersections the function $\HH(u,v)$ ceases to be uniquely defined, and this will restrict the domain of $\HH(u,v)$.
-This is not a violation of causality, but could lead to a violation of Lorentz invariance.
+This is not a violation of causality {\it per se} but it could lead to a violation of Lorentz invariance.

 Another feature of the BI/M5 case illustrated in Fig. \ref{fig1} is that ${\rm Slope}(\sigma)$ is a non-decreasing function of $\sigma$ because $\hh'{}'\le0$ not only for $\sigma\ge0$ (as required for causality) but also for $\sigma<0$.
 For simplicity, we shall assume here the following ``extended concavity'' condition \be \forall \sigma :\ \hh'{}'(\sigma) \le 0 \, , \ee which implies \eqref{negsig} for all causal theories.